c19witness/uk-covid19-inquiry/2023-11-02_module-2/2_Sir_Christopher_Wormald.rst

 **Sir Christopher Wormald**: Yes, so -- and in some ways the heart of the flu plan is voluntary -- I must remember not to use the acronyms -- non-pharmaceutical interventions, voluntary non-pharmaceutical interventions, which are dialled up and down to control, so that is the other thing in the flu plan that we were expecting to do.
 So the work going on in the department at this point is: can we update the flu plan for this different disease but, as you say, the presumption was that we would be following, basically, the flu plan.

 **Lead Inquiry**: Forgive me.
-What non-pharmaceutical interventions was the DHSC actively considering other than those measures which I have already mentioned which were part of the existing flu plan, the possibility of school closures, dealing with the physical problems associated with excess deaths, arranging for legislative proposals to be advanced, and washing hands?
+What non-pharmaceutical interventions was the DHSC actively considering other than those measures which I have already mentioned which were part of the existing flu plan, the possibility of school closures, dealing with the physical problems associated with excess deaths, arranging for legislative proposals to be advanced, and :outline:`washing hands`?

 **Sir Christopher Wormald**: It's what advice you give to the public on how they should be behaving --